-- There was an overall regional reduction in ozone levels between 2000–2002 and 2014–2016, with a 25 percent reduction in the highest (99th percentile) ozone concentrations in CSAPR states.
+- There was an overall regional reduction in ozone levels between 2000–2002 and 2018–2020, with a 23 percent reduction in the highest (99th percentile) ozone concentrations in CSAPR and CSAPR Update states.

-- Results demonstrate how NOₓ emission reduction policies have affected 1–hour ozone concentrations in the eastern United States – the region that the policies were designed to target.
+- Results demonstrate how NOₓ emission reduction policies have affected 1-hour ozone concentrations in the eastern United States – historically, the region that the ozone policies were designed to target.

-- The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations compare with the implementation of the NBP in 2003 (two-year 14 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 7 ppb reduction from 2007).
+- The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations correlate with the implementation of the NBP in 2003 (two-year 10 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 6 ppb reduction from 2007).

-- Four of the five lowest observed ozone concentrations were between 2013 and 2016.
+- Seven of the eight lowest observed annual ozone concentrations were between 2013 and 2020.
 Ozone season NOₓ emissions fell steadily under CAIR and continued to drop after implementation of CSAPR in 2015 and CSAPR Update in 2017.
 In addition, implementation of the mercury and air toxics standards (MATS), which began in 2015, achieves co-benefit reductions of NOₓ emissions.

 Changes in Ozone Nonattainment Areas

-Ninety-two of the 113 areas originally designated as nonattainment for the 1997 8-hour ozone National Ambient Air Quality Standard (NAAQS) (0.08 ppm) are in the eastern United States and are home to about 122 million people.1 These nonattainment areas were designated in 2004 using air quality data from 2001 to 2003.2.
+- Ninety-two of the 113 areas originally designated as nonattainment for the 1997 8-hour ozone National Ambient Air Quality Standard (NAAQS) (0.08 ppm) are in the eastern United States and are home to about 122 million people.2 These nonattainment areas were designated in 2004 using air quality data from 2001 to 2003.3

-- Based on data from 2014 to 2016, all 92 of the eastern ozone nonattainment areas now show concentrations below the level of the 1997 standard, while the remaining three areas had incomplete data.
+- Based on data from 2018 to 2020, 90 of the eastern ozone nonattainment areas now show concentrations below the level of the 1997 standard, while the remaining three areas had incomplete data.

-- Based on data from 2014-2016, 77 percent (17 areas) of the eastern ozone nonattainment areas now show concentrations below the level of the 2008 standard.
-While five areas continue to show concentrations above the 2008 standard, three of those areas made progress toward meeting the standard in the 2014-2016 period.
-Given that power sector emissions are an important component of the NOₓ emission inventory and that the majority of programs that reduce power sector ozone season NOₓ emissions reductions in the power sector that occurred after 2003 are attributable to the NBP, CAIR, and CSAPR, it is reasonable to conclude that ozone season NOₓ emission have significantly contributed to these improvements in ozone air quality.
+- Based on data from 2018–2020, 82 percent (18 areas) of the eastern ozone nonattainment areas now show concentrations below the level of the 2008 standard.
+While four areas continue to show concentrations above the 2008 standard, three of those areas made progress toward meeting the standard in the 2018–2020 period.
+It is reasonable to conclude that ozone season NOₓ emission reductions from the NBP, CAIR, CSAPR, and CSAPR Update have significantly contributed to these improvements in ozone air quality.

-In 1979, EPA established NAAQS for 1-hour ozone at 0.12 parts per million (ppm, or 124 parts per billion).
+In 1979, EPA established NAAQS for 1-hour ozone at 0.12 parts per million (ppm), or 124 parts per billion (ppb).
 In 1997, a more stringent 8-hour ozone standard of 0.08 ppm (84 ppb) was finalized, revising the 1979 standard.
 CSAPR was designed to help downwind states in the eastern United States achieve the 1997 ozone NAAQS.
 Based on extensive scientific evidence about ozone’s effects on public health and welfare, EPA strengthened the 8-hour ozone standard to 0.075 ppm (75 ppb) in 2008.
 Finalized in 2016, the CSAPR Update was designed to help downwind states meet and maintain the 2008 ozone NAAQS.
 EPA further strengthened the 8-hour NAAQS for ground-level ozone to 0.070 ppm (70 ppb) in 2015.
-EPA revoked the 1-hour ozone standard in 2005 and also recently revoked the 1997 8-hour ozone standard in 2015.
+EPA revoked the 1-hour ozone standard in 2005 and more recently revoked the 1997 8-hour ozone standard in 2015.

 Regional Trends in Ozone

 EPA investigated trends in daily maximum 8-hour ozone concentrations measured at rural Clean Air Status and Trends Network (CASTNET) monitoring sites within the states requiring ozone season reductions under CSAPR and CSAPR Update, as well as in adjacent states.
 Rural ozone measurements are useful in assessing the impacts on air quality resulting from regional NOₓ emission reductions because they are typically less affected by local sources of NOₓ emissions (e.g., industrial and mobile) than urban measurements.
 Reductions in rural ozone concentrations are largely attributed to reductions in regional NOₓ emissions and transported ozone.

 The Autoregressive Integrated Moving Average (ARIMA) model is an advanced statistical analysis tool used to visualize the trend in regional ozone concentrations following implementation of various programs geared toward reducing ozone season NOₓ emissions.
 To show the shift in the highest daily ozone levels, EPA modeled the average of the 99th percentile of the daily maximum 8-hour ozone concentrations measured at CASTNET sites (as described above).